What is FastTech?

 What’s the problem with FastTech?

-a pale skinned hand holding a white cable above an open bin
+a pale skinned hand holding a white cable above an open blue bin against a pink background

 three molten precious metals in misshapen lumps, silver, bronze and gold against a pink backdrop